Flexible Payments, Stronger Checkout: What New Below Prime Consumer Data Means for Retailers

 Retailers are navigating a checkout environment shaped by persistent macroeconomic pressure.
 Inflation, interest rates, housing affordability, and health care costs continue to influence where and how consumers shop and whether they complete a purchase at all.

-New research from PROG Holdings sheds light on how below prime consumers are responding to these pressures and what it means for retailers evaluating flexible payment options like lease-to-own, buy-now, pay-later and cash advance programs.
+New research from PROG Holdings sheds light on how below prime consumers are responding to these pressures and what it means for retailers evaluating flexible payment options like lease-to-own and buy-now, pay-later.
 The findings challenge common assumptions about this audience and reinforce that flexible payment options are becoming a critical part of the modern retail experience.

 Below prime consumers face the same challenges as many low-income households.
-Specifically, despite 61% being employed full-time, financial strain remains widespread.
-This is noted by 80% who report concerns about their financial outlook and nearly one in three who say they lack confidence in their ability to cover basic monthly expenses.
+Specifically, despite 61% being employed full-time, 80% report concerns about their financial outlook.

 This is especially true for higher ticket purchases or unexpected needs.
 When faced with immediate expenses, consumers are making careful tradeoffs.
 The data suggests that without payment flexibility, many may delay, downgrade, or abandon purchases altogether.